 There's something profoundly alluring about an abandoned tunnel.
-Upon entering, we can't but help but wonder about its original purpose and the history that's contained in its reinforced walls.
-Problem is, there are very few such places that are safe to explore.
+Upon entering, you can't but help but wonder about its original purpose and the history that's contained in its reinforced walls.
+Problem is, there are very few of these places that are safe to explore.

-After decades of neglect and deterioration, it has now been almost miraculously restored as pedestrian passageway that's sure to prove a major tourist draw for the small town east of Kingston on the St. Lawrence River.
+After decades of neglect and deterioration, it was miraculously restored as a pedestrian passageway that's proving a major tourist draw for the small town east of Kingston on the St. Lawrence River.

-Renovation efforts commenced in August 2016, and the first stage of the tunnel officially opened on August 12, 2017.
+Renovation efforts commenced in August 2016, and the first stage of the tunnel officially opened in 2018.
 It's been a local hot spot since.

-The 525 metre passageway now features a stunning LED light show that changes colours as people travel underneath downtown Brockville.
+The 525-metre passageway features a stunning LED light show that changes colours as people travel underneath downtown Brockville.
 The stunning rock walls are immediately reminiscent of the Stockholm subway system.

 While the tunnel has a certain degree of polish thanks to the renovations, the groundwater that occasionally collects at the bottom offers amazing reflective photo opportunities.
 This is Instagram heaven.

 The restored tunnel is only phase one of Brockville's long term vision to create a Railway Park at the site.
 Future phases involve the redevelopment of the former railway Gorge property north of the tunnel and the railway lands to the west.

 Those projects will surely enhance the site, but there's no need to wait to check it out.
 The tunnel is definitely the centrepiece and looks spectacular.